-Site visits are an important part of Irish Aid's monitoring strategy.
-On monitoring visits, Irish Aid will monitor the project's performance against the results framework.
-The team will also verify partners'

-progress reports and compliance with contractual obligations.
+Irish Aid (or a representative) intends to visit each organisation once during the project cycle.
+Site visits are an important part of Irish Aid's monitoring strategy where Irish Aid will monitor the project's performance against the agreed results framework.
+Monitoring will also verify partners' progress reports and compliance with contractual obligations.
 The visit will be based on a shared Terms of Reference (TOR).

-A monitoring report will be produced and shared with the grantee once approved by the Civil Society

-Section of Irish Aid.
+A monitoring report will be produced and shared with the grantee once approved by the Civil Society Section of Irish Aid.
 The grantee may submit factual corrections and clarifications to the draft report.
 The grantee is then requested to provide a management response to the final report.

-Irish Aid will endeavour to notify organisations at least six weeks in advance of a monitoring visit and the precise time and date will be agreed.
+Irish Aid will endeavour to notify organisations at least six weeks in advance of a monitoring visit and the precise time and dates will be agreed.
 Irish Aid will bear the costs of its monitoring visits; however any expenditure incurred by partners on these visits should be agreed with Irish Aid in advance.